Are you finding selecting colours for the exterior of your home stressful?

 When you are collecting samples at the paint shop always choose some a couple of shades darker than the one you like.
 Colour looks lighter outside than it does inside.

-And always paint large samples of any colour on the walls or a board and test it outside before painting the house to be 100% sure you are happy with your chosen hue.
-You don't want any unwelcome, not to mention costly mistakes.
+Paint large samples of colours on the walls or a board and test it outside before painting the house to be 100% sure you are happy with your chosen hue.
+You don’t want any unwelcome, not to mention costly mistakes.

 Who knew there was so much to choosing the right colours!

 Hopefully, these tips have given you a better understanding of selecting exterior colours, and you will be confident in choosing the right ones for you.

 Until next time,